 5. If you want to revise your answer, click “Try Again” to submit a new response.

-Note: This option may not appear, if you are out of attempts.6.
-If you see a “View Solution” button, it means your instructor wrote a “model answer” that you can read.
+Note: This option may not appear if you are out of attempts.6.
+If you see a “View Solution” button, it means your instructor wrote a “model" or "example" answer that you can now read.

-7. On the assignment page, you will see that the Open Response question will not have a grade, but that your response was submitted.
+7. On the assignment page, you will be able to see that your response was submitted, although it won't have a grade yet.

 Viewing your Open Response grade

 After the Grades Accepted Until has passed, your instructor will manually grade your response.
-If your response was graded by your instructor, your grade will be listed, you’ll see the question’s status as “complete,” and your total assignment score will be final.
+Once your response is graded by your instructor, your grade will be listed, you’ll see the question’s status as “complete,” and your total assignment score will be final.

 Note: If your instructor included a late policy extension to your assignment, your instructor will not be able to grade the Open Response questions until after the late policy has passed.